Field Dressing a Wild Boar

 Yes, it may sound weird but it's also a popular field dressing technique.
 Some hunters say it's faster while some other consider it's more time consuming and abandons a lot of good, edible meat on the field.

-Leaving the carcass on the field avoids the fact to deal with internal organs and for sure you'll deal with a lighter meat pack because the only parts of the animal you are carrying on are hams and shoulders.
+Leaving the carcass on the field avoids the fact to deal with internal organs and for sure you'll carry a lighter meat pack because the only parts of the animal you are keeping are hams and shoulders.

 Some people invest a little more effort and takes back straps and tenderloins too, but even doing it there's a lot of edible meat like ribs left away.